-Beyond ethics, private property’s recognition facilitates Economic Development by enabling economic calculation and by incentivizing the creation of value:
+Beyond ethics, Private Property’s recognition facilitates economic development by enabling economic calculation and by incentivizing the creation of value.

 Profit compared to the total value of the used tools, is called interest or profitability.

-The competitive experimentation to satisfy consumers' desires causes that, in the long run, and in the absence of coercion, no economic sector tends to earn more per unit of value.
+Profitability guides the assignation of resources and activities, attracting entrepreneurs to expand those sectors with higher interests; therefore, in the long run, and in the absence of coercion, no economic sector tends to earn more per unit of value.

-Incentives for the creation of value:
+Incentives for the creation of economic value:

 Virtually all economic growth comes from innovation.
 New technologies, new habits, new ideas are what drive up living standards.
 Innovation is the parent of prosperity but it is the child of freedom. — Matt Ridley.